 Once entrails are removed, the deer should be taken from the field and cooled down as soon as possible.
-In warm weather, the cool-down process begins when you field-dress the deer.
-To improve the cool-down process, consider skinning the deer and hang the carcass in the shade, refrigerating it or placing a bag of ice in the body cavity.
+The cool-down process begins when you field-dress the deer.
+To hasten the cool-down process, skin the deer and hang the carcass in the shade, refrigerate it or place a bag of ice in the body cavity.
 Never place a deer carcass – with or without the hide on it – in direct sunlight.

-If a hunter plans to process the deer by his or herself, the first step – after tagging and field-dressing the deer – is to remove the hide, which comes off easier if the front legs are cut off at the wrists, and the rear legs are removed just below the knee joint, with a saw.
-Use a knife to cut the hide from where each leg was sawed off at the wrist, back to the body trunk.
-Cutting the rear legs at the joint also makes it easier to hang a carcass on a gambrel or meat hooks.
+For those who process the deer themselves, the first step – after tagging and field-dressing the deer – is to remove the hide, which comes off easier if the front legs are cut off at the elbows, and the rear legs are removed just below the knee joint, with a saw.
+Use a knife to cut the hide from where each leg was sawed off at the elbow, back to the body trunk.
+Cutting the rear legs just below the joint also makes it easier to hang a carcass on a gambrel or meat hooks.
 Hang the carcass by the large tendons on the back legs.

 Next, the hide is pulled from the carcass, starting at the rear end and working downward toward the head.
 Peel it from the hind quarters first, then cut the tailbone and pull it down to the shoulders.
 Work the hide over the shoulders and pull it away from the legs.
-Finally, pull the hide down the neck as close to the base of the skull as possible and cut the carcass free from the head with a clean saw.
-Remove the trachea.
+Finally, pull the hide down the neck as close to the base of the skull as possible, and then cut the head from the carcass with a clean saw.
+Remove all of the trachea or windpipe.

 Following these steps will prepare your carcass for hanging in a meat processor’s refrigerator, or quartering and placing it in your refrigerator.
 If the air temperature is above 50 degrees, hunters should get their carcass refrigerated as soon as possible.